oligegilo/Eremophila_ChemoEvo/README.md

 **General phylogenetic clades:** "o" - outgroup; "ag" - clade A to G; "h3" - clade H3; "h10" - clade H10; "h11" - clade H11; "h12" - clade H12; "h14" - clade H14 and "h" - remaining clade H associated taxa.

+**Sample weight**: Weight in mg of the plant material used for extraction per sample.
+Spectral data was normalisation to the median of all sample weights.

 Quality check samples (pooled sample) are in any case indicated with "QC".

 ## *In silico* predicted spectral database for Eremophila related metabolites